bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 > **Note**: Remember that `iterated-above` places "shape 1 on above shape 2, which is above shape 3, which is above shape 4, etc..."
 What this means is that if you think about building your pyramid from bottom-to-top...you might actually get a flipped pyramid.
 If this happens to you, try to think about building it from top-to-bottom.

-This function should take as inputs an image and a number ($n$) and then output an image of a pyramid with height $n$ and base 4n$ made out of the input image.
+This function should take as inputs an image and a number (`n`) and then output an image of a pyramid with height `n` and base `n` made out of the input image.
 This will allow you to build a pyramid with any image you want and any size with literally just a few lines of a program. _Abstraction is SO cool._

 * * *